hamaskhan/3D-Point-Cloud-Analysis/README.md

 # 3D-Point-Cloud-Analysis
-Hi, here I explore different methods for the analysis of various features in Point Cloud data
+Hi, here I explore different methods for the analysis of various features in Point Cloud data.
+Programmed an application for Airbus SE to detect micro wrinkles on airplane fuselage surfaces.
+Coded in Python.
+Used tools like Open3D libraries and CloudCompare

 Analysis of the Point Cloud Surface Normal data